sstsimulator/sst-macro/docs/manual/manual.md

-### Section 1.1: Overview<a name="sec:intro:overview"></a>
+**Overview** \label{sec:intro:overview}

 The SST-macro software package provides a simulator for large-scale parallel computer architectures.
 It permits the coarse-grained study of distributed-memory applications.
 The simulator is driven from either a trace file or skeleton application.
 The simulator architecture is modular, allowing it to easily be extended with additional network models, trace file formats, software services, and processor models.

 Simulation can be broadly categorized as either off-line or on-line.
 Off-line simulators typically first run a full parallel application on a real machine, recording certain communication and computation events to a simulation trace.
 This event trace can then be replayed post-mortem in the simulator.
-Most common are MPI traces which record all MPI events, and SST-macro provides the DUMPI utility ([3.8](#sec:tutorial:dumpi)) for collecting and replaying MPI traces.
+Most common are MPI traces which record all MPI events, and SST-macro provides the DUMPI utility () for collecting and replaying MPI traces.
 Trace extrapolation can extend the usefulness of off-line simulation by estimating large or untraceable system scales without having to collect a trace, it is typically only limited to strictly weak scaling.

 We turn to on-line simulation when the hardware or applications parameters need to change.
 On-line simulators instead run real application code, allowing native C/C++/Fortran to be compiled directly into the simulator.
 SST-macro intercepts certain function calls, estimating how much time passes rather than actually executing the function.
 In MPI programs, for example, calls to MPI\_Send are linked to the simulator instead of passing to the real MPI library.
 If desired, SST-macro can actually be a full MPI emulator, delivering messages between ranks and replicating the behavior of a full MPI implementation.